axvr/archive/2017/alis/README.md

 #### Architecture

 * x86_64
-* i686 - Depreciated

 #### Boot Mode

 * BIOS
 * UEFI

-#### To be Supported
+#### Still to be Supported

 * Apple Machines

+#### Depreciated

+* i686 - Depreciated by Arch Linux

 ### Make an Arch Linux live Disk/CD

-Follow these instructions from the Arch Wiki on how to make and verify your own Arch live disk: [https://wiki.archlinux.org/index.php/Category:Getting_and_installing_Arch](https://wiki.archlinux.org/index.php/Category:Getting_and_installing_Arch).
+Follow the instructions from the Arch Wiki on how to [make and verify your own Arch live disk](https://wiki.archlinux.org/index.php/Category:Getting_and_installing_Arch).
 This will be reqired for ALIS to work correctly.
 Once this has been done then insert the medium into the machine you wish to install Arch Linux to, then boot up the system, to that disk.

 Alternatively, if you are looking to test out Arch or just to experiment with it, there is also the option of using a Virtual Machine (A computer running on a computer).
-To do this follow these instructions and download the Arch ISO from here: [https://wiki.archlinux.org/index.php/Category:Getting_and_installing_Arch](https://wiki.archlinux.org/index.php/Category:Getting_and_installing_Arch), and optionally (recommended) verify your download.
-Follow these instructions to setup a virtual machine in your current OS using Oracle's VirtualBox: [https://www.virtualbox.org/manual/ch01.html](https://www.virtualbox.org/manual/ch01.html).
+To do this follow these instructions and download the Arch ISO from [here](https://wiki.archlinux.org/index.php/Category:Getting_and_installing_Arch), and optionally (recommended) verify your download.
+Follow these [instructions](https://www.virtualbox.org/manual/ch01.html) to setup a virtual machine in your current OS using Oracle's VirtualBox.

 ### Setup and Start ALIS

-**NOTE:**
-**ALIS and Arch Linux both require a stable internet connection, this is best done using an Ethernet connection directly into the machine (virtual machines have internet by default if the host machine has an internet connection of some kind).**
+**NOTE: ALIS and Arch Linux both require a stable internet connection, this is best done using an Ethernet connection directly into the machine (virtual machines have internet by default if the host machine has an internet connection of some kind).**

 First ALIS will need to be downloaded to the live Arch distro.
 The ALIS download contains all of the files needed for ALIS to run without any problems.
-This can be done by typing **exactly** this command.
+This can be done by typing **exactly** this command (these will be changed when the full alpha version is released).

 ``wget https://gitlab.com/axvr/alis/repository/archive.tar.gz``